aspose-pdf-cloud/aspose-pdf-for-aws-sdk/README.md

 **Required**

-You need to specify the S3 region where input and output files will be stored.
-Changing this value might be necessary if you want to switch between different regions for different environments.
+To store input and output files in an S3 bucket, you need to specify the correct AWS region.
+Ensure that you configure your environment with the appropriate AWS_REGION_ENDPOINT.
+If you work in different environments, you might need to change this value to switch between different regions.
+By setting the correct region endpoint, you will ensure that your files are stored and retrieved efficiently from the designated S3 region, optimizing performance and accessibility.

 **AWS_BUCKET**